Calexit gets go-ahead to start collecting signatures

 As the Yes California group gears up, another initiative to break up California into three separate states is also taking shape.
 That plan, backed by Silicon Valley billionaire Tim Draper, would create a northern California state with San Francisco at its core, another state near Los Angeles and a third that covers the Central Valley as well as San Diego.

-And if that weren’t enough, there’s yet another proposal in play known as “New California” that would cut out rural countries and make them into their own state.
+And if that were not enough, there’s yet another proposal in play known as “New California” that would cut out rural counties and make them into individual states.

 The founders of New California describe the rest of California as “ungovernable.”